 - The Institute of Education and Society at the University of Luxembourg focuses mainly on educational research.
 It employs a multidisciplinary perspective on education including theory, philosophy and history of education, sociology, (political) economy, cultural studies, and religious studies.
 The research emphasis is on educational processes and educational systems in cultural, political, and economic contexts from cross-national and/or comparative perspectives, with particular emphasis on historical and spatial comparisons

-- Services of the ministry of Education, Children and Youth: the service for statistics and analysis (Statistiques et analyses), the psychological and vocational guidance centre (Service psycho-social et d'accompagnement scolaires (CePAS)) and the coordinating service for educational and technological research and innovation (Service de Coordination de la Recherche et de l'Innovation pédagogiques et technologiques (SCRIPT)) all carry out research in the field of education
+- Services of the Ministry of Education, Children and Youth: the service for statistics and analysis (Statistiques et analyses), the Psychological and Scholastic Assistance Centre (Centre psycho-social et d'accompagnement scolaires (CePAS)) and the coordinating service for educational and technological research and innovation (Service de Coordination de la Recherche et de l'Innovation pédagogiques et technologiques (SCRIPT)) all carry out research in the field of education

 - The Luxembourg Institute of Health is a public biomedical research organisation.
 Its Department of Population Health conducts research on epidemiology and public health across a wide range of areas including cardio-metabolic conditions, sports medicine, human biomonitoring, health economics and clinical investigations